zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Returns the file handle of the contents file of a connection.

-   :cid: The connection ID.
+   :param cid: The connection ID.

-   :direction: Controls what sides of the connection to record.
+   :param direction: Controls what sides of the connection to record.
 See
               :zeek:id:`set_contents_file` for possible values.